Kehlian/Detect-Browser/README.md

 # Detect-Browser
-Will detect which browser you're using
+A small javascript that will detect which browser you're using